taataa/tapspace/docs/api/v2/index.md

 - *basis*
   - an affine component, the target basis.
 - *camera*
-  - a point, relative to the reference basis.
+  - a Point, relative to the reference basis.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>